jlg-formation/redis-exercices/12-configuration/README.md

 3. How to start a server in background task mode?
 4. How to start a server that listen only the loopback interface 127.0.0.1?
 5. Can we shutdown a redis server from a client using another network interface than the loopback interface?
+6. What is the command to get the value of a redis.conf parameter?
+7. What is the command to set the value of a redis.conf parameter?
+8. Can we change the port of a redis instance without restarting it?
+How?